 Assessing International Commonality in Macroeconomic Uncertainty and Its Effects

-This paper uses a large vector autoregression to measure international macroeconomic uncertainty and its effects on major economies.
-We provide evidence of significant commonality in macroeconomic volatility, with one common factor driving strong comovement across economies and variables.
-We measure uncertainty and its effects with a large model in which the error volatilities feature a factor structure containing time-varying global components and idiosyncratic components.
-Global uncertainty contemporaneously affects both the levels and volatilities of the included variables.
-Our new estimates of international macroeconomic uncertainty indicate that surprise increases in uncertainty reduce output and stock prices, adversely affect labor market conditions, and in some economies lead to an easing of monetary policy.
+This paper uses a large vector autoregression (VAR) to measure international macroeconomic uncertainty and its effects on major economies, using two datasets, one with GDP growth rates for 19 industrialized countries and the other with a larger set of macroeconomic indicators for the U.S., euro area, and U.K. Using basic factor model diagnostics, we first provide evidence of significant commonality in international macroeconomic volatility, with one common factor accounting for strong comovement across economies and variables.
+We then turn to measuring uncertainty and its effects with a large VAR in which the error volatilities evolve over time according to a factor structure.
+The volatility of each variable in the system reflects time-varying common (global) components and idiosyncratic components.
+In this model, global uncertainty is allowed to contemporaneously affect the macroeconomies of the included nations—both the levels and volatilities of the included variables.
+In this setup, uncertainty and its effects are estimated in a single step within the same model.
+Our estimates yield new measures of international macroeconomic uncertainty, and indicate that uncertainty shocks (surprise increases) lower GDP and many of its components, adversely affect labor market conditions, lower stock prices, and in some economies lead to an easing of monetary policy.